 The Charming and Artsy Town of Dunedin

 I happened upon a perfect weekend in Dunedin as they were hosting the 51st Annual Art Harvest.
 The art show, sponsored by the Junior League of Clearwater-Dunedin, takes place at the renowned Dunedin Fine Arts Center.
 The event attracts visitors from all over to shop and admire over 200 exhibitor’s booths with impressive art and unique gift items.
 Food and drinks are available for purchase.
 This event is the largest fall art event in the Tampa Bay area.

 The categories for Art Harvest juried fine art show include Ceramics, Digital, Fiber, Glass, Graphics, Jewelry, Metal, Mixed Media, Oil/Acrylic, Photography, Sculpture, Watercolor, and Wood.

 A Thriving Downtown and Main Street

-Downtown Dunedin, running through Main Street, is great for shopping, walking, see local entertainment, or dining in one of the its trendy and fun restaurants.
+Downtown Dunedin, running through Main Street, is great for shopping, walking, see local entertainment or dining in one of its trendy and fun restaurants.
 Dunedin also has a thriving nightlife with a killer craft beer scene, eight breweries to be exact.
 A few shops I recommend visiting are Nancy’s Fancy, My Favorite Things (which has a daily wine tasting), and Mermaid’s Secret Garden.
 Stirling Tropical Wines & Gifts is a unique place to visit.
 There, you can even enjoy your wine (and cigars) in the attached bar, with entertainment and sports TV.

 Bonus Dunedin Features